Table of Contents

 File for Bankruptcy

 Most debtors can keep their cars and other property through bankruptcy.
-In addition, you may only have to repay the loan up to the value of the car rather than repaying the full amount of the loan.
+In addition, you may only have options that will allow you to save money.
+For example, if you’re underwater on your loan, you may be able to reduce the amount of the loan in Chapter 13 bankruptcy.

 Bankruptcy is a serious measure for serious debt problems, so reach out to an experienced bankruptcy attorney to discuss whether it’s the right choice for you.
-If you car has been repossessed, but not yet sold at auction, you still can get the vehicle back through a Chapter 13 bankruptcy.
+If your car has been repossessed, but not yet sold at auction, you may still be able to get the vehicle back through a Chapter 13 bankruptcy.

 Don’t let repossession take you by surprise.